jacques-dup/karchives/docs/religion/deities/nahua.md

 # Nahua
 ## The god of Famine, Pestilence and Natural Disaster {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Neutral Evil
+    **Alignment:** Neutral Evil

-* **Domains:** Death, Destruction, Nature
+    **Domains:** Death, Destruction, Nature

-* **Symbol:** A sigil of a Rat turned upside down.
+    **Symbol:** A sigil of a Rat turned upside down.

-* **Followers:** Shaman, Cultists, Vampires, Death worshippers, Exterminators.
+    **Followers:** Shaman, Cultists, Vampires, Death worshippers, Exterminators.

-* **Manifestation:** Nahua's primary form is that of vermin.
+Nahua's primary form is that of vermin.
 A slight manifestation might be seen in the form of a swarm of rats or locusts.
 The more his presence manifests the more the swarm takes shape, until he becomes a shifting, giant, bipedal creature animated through and endless swarm of vermin.

 ## Associated Religious Organizations
 * [Order of the Grotto](/religion/organizations/order_of_the_grotto) (Primary Cult of Nahua)